siddhantac/puffin/README.md

 # Puffin
 TUI to manage your personal finances.
 Uses [hledger](https://hledger.org/) and [bubbletea](https://github.com/charmbracelet/bubbletea).

+> [!NOTE]
-**Note**: The actual financial application used is hledger, so this will NOT work without hledger.
-This project is a TUI to make it easier to interact with hledger.
+> The actual accounting application used is `hledger` Puffin will NOT work without it.
+Puffin makes it easier to interact with hledger. (similar to lazygit!)

 **Table Of Contents**
 - [Demo](#demo)